top of page

 “Sir, take a look.”

 He bent toward her monitor, the blue light washing his face the color of fatigue.
 Overhead wires ran from a street pole to a brick structure on the outskirts of Kolweizi.
-It was about the size of a fast-food restaurant covered by a corrugated tin roof and lacked any signage.
+It was about the size of a fast-food restaurant, covered by a corrugated tin roof, and lacked any signage.
 The wires gave it away.
 Banks and government offices were fed overhead.
-For everyone else there were trenches, or nothing.
+For everyone else, there were trenches or nothing.

 “Almanza.
 Baines.”
 The major’s finger tapped a photo on the screen: the tin-roofed building, frozen in grainy daylight.
 “You’re on overwatch for a Delta element, call sign Specter Six One.
 High-value target.
 Sierra-four sector, grid coordinates Charlie-Seven-Niner-Two.
 Check your briefing cards.”